ArNeo-VR/EDVA/README.md

 # NOTE !! plug-n-pray, it needs some work to get it going!!
 Some applications and third party plugins are required and need to be installed manualy.

+# Voice Attack
+Voice-activated control for your PC games and apps.
+More information go here [VoiceAttack.com](https://Voiceattack.com)

 - [VoiceAttack Commands & Apps (Plugins](#voice-attack) (EDVA | EDBinds, Route-plugins, Other)
 - [VoiceAttack Locations](#locations-for-appsplugins-and-sounds-folders) V:A Apps and Sounds folder locations

 - [Applications Elite Dangerous](#elite-dangerous--applicationstools-3rd-party-not-included)
 - [Applications Windows](#applications-windows)